-The recovery of contaminated sites can be obtained by means of more or less complicated reclamation processes.
+of more or less complicated reclamation processes.
 In Italy, these are regulated firstly by Ministerial Decree 471/99, and then by Legislative Decree 152/06 (Part IV, Chapter V) and the relative Corrective Decree 4/08.

 Legislative Decree 152/06, "Environmental Regulations" under Part IV, Chapter V "Reclamation of Contaminated Sites" contains new and important elements.
-Among these is the definition of a potentially contaminated site as: a site in which one or more concentration values of polluting substances found in environmental matrices are higher than the Threshold Value of Contamination (TVC), while waiting to carry out characterization operations and site-specific risk analyses that would determine the actual contamination conditions on the basis of Risk Threshold Concentrations (RTCs).
+Among these is the definition of a potentially contaminated site as: "a site in which one or more concentration values of polluting substances found in environmental matrices are higher than the Threshold Value of Contamination (TVC), while waiting to carry out characterization operations and site-specific risk analyses that would determine the actual contamination conditions on the basis of Risk Threshold Concentrations (RTCs).
 Instead, a "contaminated site" is defined as: a site in which Risk Threshold Concentration (RTCs) values are exceeded.
-RTC values are determined by applying the risk analysis procedure as per Annex 1, Part 4 of the said decree based on the characterization plan's results.
+RTC values are determined by applying the risk analysis procedure as per Annex 1, Part 4 of the said decree based on the characterization plan's results".